egemengulpinar/Image-Processing/README.md

-# Image Processing Basic Workouts
+# Image Processing Basic Exercises

 It was prepared with different approaches to Image Processing.
 Few examples are included in this repo, these are following below: